TheBestCo/bestprice-360/README.md

   quantity:  '2'                               // Quantity                        [Required]
 });
 ```
-Or you can pass an array.
+Or, you can pass an array like so:

 ```js
 bp('addProduct', [products])`;